razaina/cache-timing-analysis/README.md

 Are from ftp://ftp.aci.com.pl/pub/security/cryptography/algorithms/aes/aes-c-rijmen/

+The following program:

+    - ctatest.c

+Is the main program that I use to test the above programs.

 All the other files are just scripts that I use to process traces I collect while runing my experiences.
 They mainly enable me to draw graphs using gnuplot.